The 7 things you absolutely must know about tone of voice

 And there’s tone (that’s how you say it)

-This is a useful rule of thumb – and it’s true for the things like the example above about how you say ‘let’s start’ (as ‘let’s commence’, or ‘let’s goooo, babyyy!’) .
+This is a useful rule of thumb – and it’s true for simple comparisons, like the example above about the difference between saying ‘let’s commence’, or ‘let’s goooo, babyyy!’.

 Is tone of voice about speaking, or writing, or what?